Wesley Vissers: Vintage Genetics

 Wesley Vissers along with his family founded and run the Vintage Genetics brand.
 They offer bodybuilding inspired clothing, footwear, training gear, and online personal coaching.
 In 2017 Vintage Genetics worked together with Nutritech to produce a bodybuilding supplement line.
 As of 2019, the owner of Vintage Genetics, Wesley Vissers, has started his own supplement line named Gladiator Sports Pro of which each supplement is personally formulated by Vissers himself.

 Personal life

-Wesley Vissers's is living in Best, Netherlands.
+Wesley Vissers's is residing in the Best, Netherlands.
 His girlfriend, former judoka Marly Nooijen, is the owner of 100% FitGym, the gym that Vissers has used since late 2017 to work for the achievement of his IFBB Pro card, his IFBB Pro League Win and every other accomplishment thereafter.
 The gym is located in Best, the Netherlands and is also used to accommodate coaching and posing lessons for eager bodybuilders.
 Wesley Vissers also has a younger brother named Kane who is an aspiring amateur bodybuilder.
-Vissers and his girlfriend has a son named Dexter.
-And a daughter named Lara.
+Vissers and his girlfriend have a son named Dexter, and a daughter named Lara.